YACLib/YACLib/README.md

 Check our [good first issues]( https://github.com/YACLib/YACLib/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

-For more details you can check following links:
+For more details you can check the following links:

 * [Specification](https://yaclib.github.io/YACLib)
 * [Targets description](doc/target.md)